nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ---

 {{#> callout type='tip'}}
-This page covers installation and general configuration options about the Nuxeo cold storage addon.
-For detailed questions on how to integrate it in your application, please refer to our [cold storage frequently asked questions]({{page page='nuxeo-coldstorage-faq'}}) documentation.
+This page covers installation and general configuration options about the Nuxeo Cold Storage addon.
+For detailed questions on how to integrate it in your application, please refer to our [Cold Storage FAQ]({{page page='nuxeo-coldstorage-faq'}}).
 {{/callout}}

 ## Pre-requisites

 {{#> callout type='info' heading='Cloud Platform Compatibility'}}
 {{! multiexcerpt name='cloud-platform-compatibility'}}
-The Nuxeo cold storage addon has been developed and tested specifically for AWS.
-Microsoft Azure or other cloud platforms are not compatible with the addon.
+The Nuxeo Cold Storage addon has been developed and tested specifically for AWS.
+Microsoft Azure or other Cloud platforms are not compatible with the addon.
 {{! /multiexcerpt}}
 {{/callout}}

-- The [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) addon needs to be configured on your instance
+- The [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) addon needs to be configured on your instance.

 ## Amazon S3